DOT Physical: Diabetes

 DOT Physical Diabetes Guidelines

 In the bustling world of Commercial truck drivers, safety is paramount.
 As owner-operators and carriers, you're not just responsible for your cargo's delivery but also for the lives of countless motorists sharing the road with you.
-Part of ensuring safety on the road involves routine medical examinations, especially the Department of Transportation (DOT) physical.
-For those with diabetes, there are a few unique considerations when it comes to this essential test.
+Ensuring safety on the road involves routine medical examinations, especially the Department of Transportation (DOT) physical.
+For those with diabetes, there are a few unique considerations regarding this essential test.
 Let's delve into what you need to know.

 Why Is the DOT Physical Important for Truckers with Diabetes?